Custom Event Views are used to tailor views to display and monitor specific activity across the enterprise.

-Choose Select Event Sources.
-This is where you define which event sources will be associated with the view.
+Choose Select Event Sources to open the Select Event Sources window and define which event sources will be associated with your custom view.
 For example, if you only wanted SQL agent Jobs in the view, ensure that the Show checkbox is checked next to SQL Server Agent Jobs and the remaining sources in the box are unchecked.
 You also have the option of selecting specific objects or categories when available.

 Select Set Filters to select specific filters to apply to the view.
 The filter tabs are restricted by the instance types selected previously and the event sources available on those instances.
 For example, if Reporting Services doesn't exist on any selected instances, the Reports tab doesn't display.

 Important: General tab text filters are used only to control which event objects are displayed on the active Calendar/List view.
-They don't affect which objects are considered monitorable when performance monitoring is enabled for a view; this is directly controlled by the instance text filters that are always applied before the general text filters.
+They don't affect which objects are available for monitoring when performance monitoring is enabled for a view; this is directly controlled by the instance text filters that are always applied before the general text filters.
 For more information, see the Instances and Filtering Process topics.